 For 80 years, only a small collection of fossil footprints were known.
 However, a group of scientists noticed dark spots dotting the expanse of the lakebed that appeared to be footprints.
 Their curiosities lead them to dig up these odd dark spots.
 This led to the discovery of both Harlan’s Ground Sloth and Paleo-Human footprints.
 During the 2010s, footprints of a dire wolf were discovered.
 These footprints were located next to ancient seeds.
 Scientists dated these seeds to more than 18,000 years ago.

-The ice age finally ended because of changes in the earth’s climate.
+The ice age ended because of changes in the earth’s climate.
 Environments once rich in lush green life began to disappear.
-The reason for the disappearance of the great beast of the ice age is still debated among scientists.
-More than likely it was the combination of both the changes in climate and the overhunting by skilled paleo-humans.
-The fossilized footprint trackways of White Sands is probably the most important resources in the Americas to understand the interaction of humans and extinct animals from the ice age.
+The reason for the disappearance of the great beasts of the ice age is still debated among scientists.
+More than likely, it was the combination of both the changes in climate and the overhunting by skilled people.
+The fossilized footprints of White Sands are probably the most important resources in the Americas to the understanding of the interaction of humans and extinct animals from the ice age.

 These fossilized footprints, among other natural and cultural features found in the dunefield, further propelled the movement to re-designate White Sands National Monument into White Sands National Park.
 As a massive landscape filled with history that stretches beyond points on our planet’s geologic timeline, White Sands continually proves itself to be more than just a sandbox.

 Dig Deeper: What animals made these tracks?